crypto-code/CS4248-Project/README.md

 # CS4248 Project (Science IE)

-The repository consists of code for keyphrase extraction and classification from Scientific Papers.
+Code for keyphrase extraction and classification from Scientific Papers using four types of models: SVM, Bidirectional LSTM, Bidirectional LSTM+CRF and Transformers.

 The dataset for training and testing the models can be found here: https://scienceie.github.io/resources.html